-I am normally a highly disciplined and focused A-type individual.
-But I sometimes get distracted and, therefore, have to follow a process that I created to rein it all back in.
+I am normally a highly disciplined, focused, type-A individual.
+But I sometimes get distracted and have to follow a process that I created to reign it all back in.

 Bottom line, my head was stuck in the future and far away from the present.

 Forty-five minutes went by, and I’d become mindful that I was not in the present.
 I have to say, it was kinda scary not knowing where those last 45 minutes had gone.
 I had nothing to show for it!